Compaq LTE (1st generation): LTE and LTE/286

 The LTE and LTE/286 were true notebooks, each occupying exactly the footprint of ANSI Letter paper while measuring 1.9 in thick.
-Avoiding the high adoption curve of NEC and Zenith's notebooks, Compaq's LTE was the first notebook on the market with conventional 3.5-inch floppy disk drives (manufactured by Citizen Watch), as well as the first with optional hard disk drives.
+Avoiding the high adoption curve of NEC and Zenith's notebooks, Compaq's LTE was the first true notebook on the market with conventional 3.5-inch floppy disk drives (manufactured by Citizen Watch), as well as the first with optional hard disk drives.
 Compaq sourced the latter from Conner Peripherals.
 Despite the drive's platters measuring 3.5 inches in diameter, as had been typical of desktops since the late 1980s, the drive's casing measured 0.75 in thick—much thinner than the desktop drives of its day.
 This allowed Compaq to fit a spinning hard drive within the confines of the notebook-sized computer.
 Compaq offered the baseline, 8086-equipped LTE with either an internal 20-MB Conner hard drive or no hard drive at all (while still possessing a floppy drive).
 On the other hand, Compaq offered users the option to buy the 286-based LTE/286 with a 40-MB hard drive, a 20-MB hard drive, or no hard drive.
 Compaq also sold external 360-KB and 1.2-MB 5.25-inch floppy drives compatible with the LTE as means of removable storage.

 The LTE and LTE/286 feature monochrome LCD screens co-designed by Compaq with Citizen Watch and manufactured by the latter.
 The LCD measures 7.7 inches wide by 3.7 inches tall, for an aspect ratio of roughly 2.1:1 (making graphical elements on the screen, such as perfectly circular pie charts, appear stretched), and is capable of displaying CGA graphics in four shades of gray.
 The screens contain a blue electroluminescent backlight, allowing users to read off the laptops in low-light conditions.

 For processors, the LTE sports an 80C86 clocked at 9.54 MHz, while the LTE/286 is based on the 80C286 clocked at 12 MHz.
 Both are respectively CMOS versions of Intel's 8086 and 80286 processors, intended for low-power applications such as battery-powered portable computers.
 For the LTE/286 only, the laptop supports an optional math co-processor, the 80C287.
 Users had to partially disassemble the machine to install the processor, which fits into a socket on the motherboard.
 For memory, both the LTE and LTE/286 are equipped with 640 KB of internal RAM, expandable to 1.6 MB (for the LTE) or 2.6 MB (for the LTE/286) of RAM with the use of the use of 1- and 2-MB proprietary RAM cards that were sold by Compaq.
 A third-party manufacturer, AMKLY Systems Inc. of Irvine, California (founded by Albert C. Wong of AST Research), offered a 4 MB RAM card for the LTE/286 in late 1990, allowing the computer to be expanded to 4.6 MB.